 Christiaan Huygens was born jn The Hague, Holland, in 1629.
 He was born of noble birth and in a very wealthy family.

-Instead of leading a comfortable and comfortable life, he dedicated his prodigious talent to study and research.
+Instead of leading a comfortable life, he dedicated his prodigious talent to study and research.

 His intellectual curiosity knew no bounds, and he successfully explored the fields of Diplomacy and Law, Mathematics, Mechanics, Physics, Geometry and Astronomy.